 Internships are also a volunteer opportunity for those looking to further their educational experience.
 As the state’s largest criminal justice agency, DPSCS is a great place to gain hands-on knowledge of the field.

-Please contact the DPSCS Office of Religious and Volunteer Services to learn more about opportunities and be matched with a program that fits your individual talents, availability and interests.
+Please contact the DPSCS Office of Volunteer Services to learn more about opportunities and be matched with a program that fits your individual talents, availability and interests.
 To see a listing of current volunteer recruitment, click here.